Stratification of singular hyperkahler quotients: Introduction

-Here, we recall that $K_\C$ is a complex Lie group containing $K$ as a maximal compact subgroup and such that $\Lie(K_\C)=\Lie(K)\otimes_\R\C$.
-The assumption on the $K$-action holds, for example, if $M$ is compact or if $M$ is a complex affine variety and the action map $K\times M\to M$ is real algebraic.
+In fact, we will show that this partition is a Whitney stratification (Definition \ref{9fd7wy3s}) with respect to some complex-analytic structure.

-The reason for introducing this assumption is that it implies that $M\slll{\mu}K$ is isomorphic to a symplectic reduction in the category of complex spaces and then we can adapt Sjamaar--Lerman's arguments to the holomorphic setting.
-More precisely, let $G\coloneqq K_\C$ and suppose, without loss of generality, that the action of $G$ on $M$ is holomorphic with respect to the complex structure $\mathsf{I}$.
-Let
+The idea of the proof is to use the close relationship between hyperk\"ahler geometry and complex-symplectic geometry.
+Namely, $M\slll{}K$ is isomorphic to a symplectic reduction in the category of complex-analytic spaces, and we can adapt Sjamaar--Lerman's arguments to this setting.